stevenfarless/mimo-linktree-clone/README.md

 The completed version hosted on Mimo can be seen [here](https://xajajh.mimo.run/index.html),

 ## Introduction
-This is a personal portfolio page for Steven Farless, an aspiring software developer currently learning HTML, CSS, JavaScript, and Python.
 The page includes a brief introduction and links to social media profiles.

 ## Technologies
 - HTML